 Grades of B+ signal work that raises concerns, and in the case of an M.A. student a pattern of B+ grades would indicate someone who shouldn't go on in the program unless he or she is doing significantly better work in other courses.
 B is the minimum grade for counting a course toward degree requirements.

 GSAS has specific rules for satisfactory academic progress for M.A. students.
 Permission to register each term is contingent, in part, on judgment that progress in the degree program is satisfactory.

 Continuous registration until all degree requirements are completed or until the time-to-degree limit has been reached is required for students in the M.A. program.
-Students who wish to take a leave of absence, withdraw from the program, or seek reinstatement must discuss their wishes with the M.A.
-Program Director before applying to the GSAS.
-Please refer to the GSAS website for guidelines regarding leaves of absence, withdrawal, and reinstatement: http://gsas.columbia.edu/content/university-policies.
+Students who wish to take a leave of absence, withdraw from the program, or seek reinstatement must consult with the M.A.
+Co-Director.
+Please refer to the GSAS website for guidelines regarding leaves of absence, withdrawal, and reinstatement:http://gsas.columbia.edu/content/academic-affairs-policies-and-procedures.